 The weather looked like it was going to hold so I returned back to the meadow, again, this time with no sandals or camera.
 I jumped over a river, paused for a second to feel the kiss of the wind, and took off running.
 I just ran.
-It was the first time I had run since knee surgery and breaking my leg.
-I felt free with the wind in my hair, my feet dancing between unkept grass and a narrow muddy unmapped track, and my lungs fresh and on fire.
+It was the first time I ran since knee surgery and breaking my leg.
+I felt free with the wind in my hair, my feet dancing between unkept grass and a narrow muddy unmapped tracks, and my lungs fresh and on fire.
 I ran.

 I made my way back through the meadow with the biggest smile on my face – I must’ve seemed crazy to the other hut dwellers who were still trying to dry their socks and stay warm – emerging from the meadow barefoot covered in grass and mud stains.
-And then I began to write.
+And then, I began to write.
 Words were easily founded and I felt relieved to acknowledge the past few days.
 Fate started to seem like reality – and the universe felt kind.

 We chatted for an hour about life and travel.
 We shared advice about trekking.
 We said goodbye hoping our paths would cross again.
 I felt mused by their presence and drew the landscape – anxiously awaiting our next interaction.

 The next morning I awoke with the vigor of a dog in pursuit of a cat.
 I made breakfast, patched my blisters, pulled out my hiking poles, threw on fresh socks, and took the trail.
 My pace was fast but my steps felt light – even with an aching back.
 I had to catch these two German girls.
 Three hours and a brisk wet morning later, however, I realized I must’ve passed their hut before they even started walking.
 I laughed to myself on the ledge of a mountain peering into the clouded abyss that hid the Routeburn Valley.
-Out of breath on top of the world I felt at home.
+Out of breath and on top of the world, I felt at home.
 I resumed my brisk pace enlivened by the adventure of solitude.

 14 kms later I found myself greeted by Lake McKenzie hut – a 60 bunk abode sitting on the front of a turquoise lake surrounded by rocky mountains and short-lived waterfalls from the day’s rain.
 I made lunch and posted up in the corner of the hut with my laptop to write, only to soon be interrupted.

 Writing feels like a job when you’re travelling but it also feels right.
 It allows me to relive crucial moments and feel the wind in my hair, once again.
 It allows me to find lessons through reflection and acknowledge the insane and mundane in every day.
-It allows me to realize why I am living and helps me to figure out how I want to live some more.
-Before this trip I’d write because I wanted to – now I write because I need to.
+It allows me to realize why I am living and helps me figure out how I want to live some more.
+Before this trip, I’d write because I wanted to – now I write because I need to.
 I write because life is a journey worthy of recognition and sharing, even if it’s just with oneself.
 I write because thirty years from now I want to look back, acknowledge my life, and have a basis to evaluate my growth.
 I write because I can.
 And so, I write.

 And then the German girls entered the hut, Nora and Conny.
 My conversation buddies all of a sudden became my captives as I just wanted to escape to say “Hi.”
 But I played it cool, I think; waving and continuing a conversation about travelling around Israel – a country I look forward to visiting in May.
 But the conversation stumbled on – so I started to plot my escape, at one point even venturing outside in the rain to jump in the freezing Lake McKenzie trying to take my leave.
-It didn’t work though as I was followed.
+It didn’t work though, as I was followed.

 It came up heads and I gave the girls a look of disappointment, although I was smiling inside excited to enjoy their company a bit longer.
 They smiled, I smiled; we packed up lunch and began the trek back the carpark at the Divide chatting about art and culture.
 These girls felt like my people and it only validated my decision to continue my journey with them.

-It’s difficult when you meet someone you know you will like not to act a little weird or quirky.
+It’s difficult when you meet someone you know you will like to not act a little weird or quirky.
 Excitement and intrigue have a clever way of making us seem brash, brawning, and over-zealous.
-Rare it is to encounter a soul enticing enough to inspire excitement just in their sheer presence.
+Rare it is to encounter a soul enticing enough to inspire excitement just by their sheer presence.
 Rarer yet it is to inspire wanting.
 It took me a few days to get over meeting Nora and Conny – Nora’s penetrating bold blue eyes and tempered disposition – Conny’s warm flowing smile and generous laugh.
 They both reminded me of loves lost and loves to come.
 I could say more but, suffice to say, a smile says enough.
 Wherever you two are – I wish you well and much happiness.